casper-hansen/Web-Scraping-Reddit/README.md

 - [ ] Make app robust
 - [ ] Download driver automatically
 - [ ] Add more browsers for running this project (Firefox first)
+- [ ] Give categories and flairs their own table, right now they are just concatenated into a string.

 # Install